-Perhaps the first place the day tripper should look is along the Great Glen and down the 23 miles of Loch Ness.
-Apart from searching for Nessie the Loch Ness Monster, those on a day trip from Inverness can also visit Urquhart Castle, and the Loch Ness Centre and Exhibition, both at Drumnadrochit.
-This is a short distance from the city, and continuing the journey along the loch is rewarding, with stunning views and photo opportunities, including Ben Nevis, the tallest mountain in Great Britain.
-Other attractions include the village of Fort Augustus, the Clansman centre, and Neptune’s Staircase, a series of eight lock gates allowing the Caledonian Canal to descend to sea level.
-Another option is to take a boat tour along the water itself, allowing the traveller a different view to that normally experienced from the shore.
+Almost certainly the first way you day-trippers will look is along the Great Glen and down the 23mi (37km) of Loch Ness.
+Apart from searching for Nessie the Loch Ness Monster, take a day trip from Inverness to visit Urquhart Castle and the Loch Ness Centre and Exhibition, both at Drumnadrochit.
+Thereafter, continuing the journey along the loch is rewarding, with stunning views and photo opportunities, including Ben Nevis, the tallest mountain in the UK.
+Other attractions include the village of Fort Augustus, the Clansman centre, and Neptune’s Staircase, a series of eight loch gates allowing the Caledonian Canal to descend to sea level.
+Another option is to take a boat tour along the water itself, giving you a different view to that normally experienced from the shore.

-Scotland is full of castles and, while there are several options relatively close to the city of Inverness, it is worth driving a little further on a day trip in order to see one of the most photographed and iconic, Eilean Donan.
-This castle sits on an island, has appeared in many movies, and often appears on packaging or advertising for Scottish products.
-Combine a trip to the castle with exploring the Isle of Skye, passing the famous Five Sisters of Kintail mountains, seeing the jagged ridgelines of the Cuillin hills, or simply slowly wandering along an empty stretch of coast beachcombing, before picking up some fish and chips in Portree.
+Combine a trip to the castle with exploring the Isle of Skye, passing the famous Five Sisters of Kintail mountains, seeing the jagged ridgelines of the Cuillin hills, or simply slowly wandering along an empty stretch of coast beach-combing.
+Once you’re done, make sure you pick up some of the delicious fish and chips in Portree.

-Closer to Inverness, the Royal Burgh of Nairn is perfectly placed for exploring.
-It is renowned as one of the driest and sunniest places in all of Scotland, and has several miles of sandy beaches close by.
-Cawdor castle and gardens are close by, as are several world-class golf courses, including Castle Stuart.
-Nairn itself offers several places to eat and to shop, a promenade to walk along and gaze out to the Moray Firth beyond, river walks, and various activities, including wild dolphin spotting.
+The Royal Burgh of Nairn is perfectly placed for exploring.
+It’s frequently sunny (a rarity in Scotland) and has miles of beaches nearby.
+Cawdor castle and gardens are close too, as are several world-class golf courses, including Castle Stuart.
+Nairn also offers several places to eat and to shop, a promenade to walk along and gaze out to the Moray Firth beyond, river walks, and various activities, including wild dolphin spotting.

-Follow the road north from Inverness and you will find picture-perfect seaside villages, each with a character of its own, golden sands, archaeological wonders, and beautiful walks.
-The Seaboard Villages of Shandwick and Balintore offer the visitor a glimpse of the gentler side of Scottish scenery, despite the bulk of Ben Wyvis looming inland.
+Follow the road north from Inverness and you’ll find picture-perfect seaside villages, each with a distinct character, golden sands, archaeological wonders, and beautiful walks.
+The Seaboard Villages of Shandwick and Balintore offer you a glimpse of the gentler side of Scottish scenery, despite the bulk of Ben Wyvis looming inland.
 Look out for otters and also the Mermaid of the North.
-For lovers of architecture, Tain is fascinating; while it is Scotland’s oldest Royal Burgh, many of the buildings were constructed in the late 19th century and designed by the Maitland family of architects.
-Head along the coast and stop off at the Glenmorangie distillery for a tour and wee dram, then cross over the Dornoch Firth and visit the ancient town of Dornoch, with its 13th century cathedral, castle, and beautiful local beach walks.
+If you love architecture, Tain is fascinating.
+Although it’s the oldest Royal Burgh in Scotland, many of the buildings were constructed in the late 19th century and designed by the Maitland family of architects.
+Head along the coast and stop off at the Glenmorangie distillery for a tour and wee dram.
+Then, cross over the Dornoch Firth and visit the ancient town of Dornoch, with a 13th-century cathedral, castle, and beautiful local beach walks.

-Due to its superbly central location, day trips from Inverness can be taken in virtually all directions.
-Heading south and east will take the visitor into the vast wild area of the Cairngorm National Park.
+Day trips from Inverness can be taken in virtually all directions.
+Heading south and east will take you into the vast wilds of the Cairngorms National Park.
 Aviemore is a good place to pause, whether for a meal or to join the Strathspey Steam Railway.
-When there is snow on the ground, other possibilities include winter sports, such as skiing or snowboarding.
+When there’s snow on the ground, other possibilities include winter sports, such as skiing or snowboarding.
 The Reindeer Centre offers visitors the chance to see the only free-ranging herd of reindeer in the UK, and to get close to the friendly creatures themselves.
-It is also possible to combine these activities with visiting one of the many Speyside distilleries.
+It’s also possible to combine these activities with visiting one of the many Speyside distilleries.

 The Road to the Isles

-The northern islands of Orkney are full of wonders, including the UNESCO World Heritage Site, the Heart of Neolithic Orkney, with the majestic stone circles of the Ring of Brodgar, the Stones of Stenness, the unique tomb of Maeshowe and one of the best preserved stone age villages in the world, Skara Brae.
-Other places to visit include the beautiful Italian Chapel, decorated by Italian prisoners of war to a stunning standard, the Churchill Barriers, built to protect the natural harbour of Scapa Flow, and the ancient red sandstone Viking cathedral of St. Magnus.
-All of these sites – and the traditional warm hospitality of the Orcadians themselves – are within range of a day trip from Inverness.
+The northern islands of Orkney are full of wonders.
+They include the Unesco-recognised Heart of Neolithic Orkney, with majestic stone circles of the Ring of Brodgar, the Stones of Stenness, the unique tomb of Maeshowe and the incredibly-preserved Skara Brae.
+Other places to visit are the beautiful Italian Chapel, decorated by European prisoners of war to a stunning standard; the Churchill Barriers, built to protect the natural harbour of Scapa Flow; and the ancient red sandstone Viking cathedral of St Magnus.
+All of these sites – and the warm hospitality of the Orcadians themselves – are within range of a day trip from Inverness.
 Just remember to check the times of the ferry sailings if you’re planning to drive the route yourself.